ryantd42/NY-Legislative-Git/2023/A1057C-2023/bill.md

  CANCELLATION NOTICE.
 TO CANCEL THIS TRANSACTION, MAIL BY  CERTIFIED  OR REGISTERED  UNITED STATES MAIL A SIGNED AND DATED COPY OF THIS CANCELLA- TION NOTICE TO:
+ A. 1057--B  4

  (Name of Seller)  NOT LATER THAN _______________ (Address of Seller)  (Date)
  ___________________

   THIS SUBDIVISION SHALL NOT APPLY TO AN ONLINE DATING SERVICE WHERE THE ONLINE  DATING  SERVICE CONTRACT INCLUDES THE STATEMENT REQUIRED BY THIS SUBDIVISION IN A CLEAR AND CONSPICUOUS MANNER.
-  (e) In every social referral service sale or renewal, the seller shall provide  each  purchaser  with a clear and conspicuous, separate written
- A. 1057--A  4

- notice, WHICH MAY BE A CONSPICUOUS AND APPROPRIATELY  LABELED  HYPERLINK FOR AN ONLINE DATING SERVICE, to be known as the "Dating Service Consum- er  Bill of Rights", which shall contain at least the following informa-
+  (e) In every social referral service sale or renewal, the seller shall provide each purchaser with a clear and  conspicuous,  separate  written notice,  WHICH  MAY BE A CONSPICUOUS AND APPROPRIATELY LABELED HYPERLINK FOR AN ONLINE DATING SERVICE, to be known as the "Dating Service Consum- er Bill of Rights", which shall contain at least the following  informa-
  tion:
   Dating Service Consumer Bill of Rights
   1. No  social  referral service contract shall require the payment by